 What Causes a Dog to Choke?

 When a person or animal is choking, their airway is obstructed.
-In people, this most often occurs when a piece of food goes down the trachea instead of the esophagus.
-In dogs, food can cause choking, but so can toys and other small objects in your home.
+In people, this most often occurs when a piece of food goes down the trachea instead of the esophagus or when something gets caught in the throat and obstructs the trachea.
+In dogs, food can cause choking, but so can rawhide chews, toys, and other small objects in your home.

 Signs Your Dog is Choking